 Our history – The Covenant Fund

-The Covenant Fund took direction from the cross-government Covenant Reference Group and established a National Panel.
-This panel made decisions on which organisations should receive grants.
+The Armed Forces Covenant Fund was launched in 2015, taking direction from the cross-government Covenant Reference Group, which established a National Panel.
+This Panel made decisions on which organisations should receive grants.
 Robust grant making processes were developed.

 For the first three years, the Covenant Fund was based within the MOD.
 In April 2018, following a decision that it should become independent, it moved to the Armed Forces Covenant Fund Trust (the Trust).